How Working Well uses your information

 Whom might we share your information with?

-Information that we collect about your healthcare may be made available to your employer with whom we have a contract to provide occupational health services but only if you have given us consent to do so.
-We share your name and the services you have received with a link person at your employer for invoicing purposes.
+Information that we collect about your healthcare may be made available to your employer with whom we have a contract to provide occupational health services, but only if you have given us consent to do so.
+We share your name and the services (but not any health services) you have received with a link person at your employer for invoicing purposes.
 That link person might be a member of the finance team or a HR Manager.